jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 (still a remainder) and 7 divided  by 7 (and no remainder).
 Because of all these  new pages, the  display is  cumbersome, so I  discarded the idea.

+In   _NWNS_   page  442,   K.   Menninger   describes  still   another multiplication method, multiplication by factors.
+The example he gives is  the multiplication  `23 ×  14`.
+In  this case,  the first  step is multiplying  23 by  2, which  gives 46.
+The second  step consists  in multiplying 46 by 7, which gives  322, the final result.
+This requires that  the multiplier  has small  prime factors  and this  requires the human  computer  to compute  a  prime  factors extraction  before  the multiplication.
+So I discarded this method too.

 ### Numeric bases 37 and beyond